MSBradshaw/SeeNV/README.md

 [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) formatted file with sites of interest within the genome.
 We use the regions our probes target for whole exome sequencing.
 See `Example/probes.bed`

-## `-c ALL_CALLS `
+## `-c CALLS `

-File that contains a list of files containing calls.
-See `Example/all_calls.txt`.

-Each file contains the path to a set of calls in a bed file with the following information seporated by tabs:
+Bed file with the following information separated by tabs:

-Chromosome: the Chromosome number/name (if listing chromsome 1 input 1 not chr1)
+Chromosome: the Chromosome number/name (if listing chromosome 1 input 1, not chr1)

-Start: base number at which the calls starts
+Start: base number at which the call starts

-End: base number at which the calls ends
+End: base number at which the call ends

 Call type: type of call made (Duplication, Deletion ect)